tkem/mopidy-dleyna/docs/config.rst

    The maximum number of objects to retrieve per UPnP `Browse` action, or ``0`` to retrieve all objects.

+.. confval:: dleyna/upnp_lookup_limit

+   The maximum number of objects to retrieve by ID in a single UPnP `Search` action, or ``0`` to retrieve all objects.
+Note that for this setting to have any effect, the media server must advertise that it is capable of searching for object IDs.

 .. confval:: dleyna/dleyna/upnp_search_limit

    The maximum number of objects to retrieve per UPnP `Search` action,